 Ever since I built our house in 1977/1978, I've been lighting it up pretty much the same way.
 Red/Green lights around the borders of the roof lines.
 So it was just a matter of modifing my scheme to handle mutliple strings instead of my alternating red/green bulb scheme.
 I still believe I started this color scheme because I had never seen it previously.
 I already have tons of lights.
 When Franks Nursery closed down I must have bought 50 boxes of lights that have been sitting in the attic just waiting for the year to start automating.

-FM transmiiter is working.
+So now the FM transmiiter is working.
 Time for the lights.
 As I said earlier I've used the red/green combination of lights for years so all I had to do this year was change out all of the alternating red/green bulbs with two strings.
 One red and one green.
 Overlapping them when nailing them to the house was a little tougher this year.
 And of course it turned cold before I got them all up.
 The sides of the house are still alternating red/green, always on, but that won't be a problem next year when I have a couple of more controllers.

 Sequencing my first musical was next and the most montonious.
 It took close to 6 hours and I still need to modify it somewhat.
 The software Light-O-Rama sells works pretty good.
 Having 35 years of computer experience allows me to critique software and like any canned software there are improvements I wish they would make.
 But I'm happy with it.